One key way to improve your success is to do post-mortems.

 Time must be managed during the meeting to keep it on track.
 You also want help from other teammates.

 Here is a list of issues from a recent reporting creation

-- Graph had label overlap and person responsible didn't fix it event though he was shown this a number of times
+Graph had label overlap and person responsible didn't fix it even though he was shown this a number of times

-- Table of contents was wrong, wasn't detect, didn't fix properly
+Table of contents was wrong, wasn't detected, didn't fix properly

-- I ask worker to escalate to boss and he balks at request
+I ask the worker to escalate to the boss and he balks at the request

 Another key is to update your procedures with what you learn from them.
 If you work on a big enough team then it should be someone's job to run and manage this process.